Key Takeaways

 - Adoptive parents following adoption placement

 Eligible employees receive six weeks of paid leave at their regular salary.
 This time is dedicated to recovery and bonding with the new child.
-The leave begins following the qualifying event\u2014childbirth or adoption placement\u2014and runs for six consecutive weeks.
+The leave begins following the qualifying event — childbirth or, where applicable, adoption placement — and runs for six consecutive weeks.
 The employee's position is held during the leave period, ensuring they can return to the same role afterward.

 The federal Family and Medical Leave Act provides up to 12 weeks of unpaid, job-protected leave for qualifying events, including the birth or adoption of a child, as outlined under 29 U.S.C. § 2612.
 Oklahoma's paid maternity leave typically runs concurrently with FMLA leave where applicable.

-This means you're not getting 12 weeks of FMLA plus 6 weeks of paid maternity leave—the paid leave is part of your FMLA entitlement.
+This means you're not getting 12 weeks of FMLA plus 6 weeks of paid maternity leave — the paid leave is part of your FMLA entitlement.
 But having six of those twelve weeks paid makes a substantial difference for new parents.
 Without paid leave, many families face the impossible choice of returning to work too soon after childbirth or going without income during a period when expenses are highest.

 What About Private Sector Employees?